coinop-logan/zap-trails/first-writeup.md

 #### Other Algorithms

-The algorithm mentioned above should really be thought of as a single instance of a family of algorithms.
-That algorithm basically asks: "where does my money go, and through what content?"
+The algorithm mentioned above should really be thought of as a single instance of a family of algorithms, which specifically asks: "where does my money go, and through what content?"

-We could reverse the traversal direction, and instead follow zaps backward.
+We could reverse the traversal direction, and instead follow zaps from recipient back to sender.
 Build a list of accounts who have zapped you, then find out who zapped them, and so on.
 Then you are asking "where does my money come from?"
 This is something like a shift from a focus on who your content creators are to who your *audience* is.

 Or you could alternate between going forward and backward: who have you zapped?
 Call it A1.
 Who *else* has zapped A1?
 Call it A0 - these are "people who like what you liked".
 Now where do zaps from A0 go?
 You start to ask the question "What do people like me value?"
 Further iteration would broaden the definition of "people like me".